“More than half of U.S. children have at least one diagnosed serious chronic health condition. This is an epidemic of historic proportions.”

 Documenting Hope uses the tools of science and the power of media to document the impact of “Total Load” and explore how a community-based comprehensive collaborative care process can result in better health outcomes.
 By documenting both problems and solutions, we aim to inspire and guide new approaches to prevention and reversal of childhood health and developmental conditions.

-The Stories of Hope we have documented lead us to believe that symptoms of many chronic health conditions can be greatly improved, or even prevented or reversed, by optimizing the influences on our bodies on a daily basis.
+The Success Stories we have documented lead us to believe that symptoms of many chronic health conditions can be greatly improved, or even prevented or reversed, by optimizing the influences on our bodies on a daily basis.
 With our research we intend to document and support the rationality and integrity of this belief.
 We are committed to profoundly impacting the future of children and of life on this planet.

 Join us as we Document Hope for our kids and for our future.